lab2023/lab2023.com/source/posts/2014-12-25-what_is_the_vagrant_and_properties_of_vagrant.md

 ---
 title: What is vagrant and properties of vagrant ?
-date: 2014-10-13
+date: 2014-12-25
 author: leylakapi
 tags: vagrant, virtual-machine, virtual-box, ssh, script, shell, en
 ---

 ### Properties of Vagrant

-`Vagrant` is an application which runs your application in a virtual machine, which means you can create your project environment in a virtual machine.
+`Vagrant` is a tool which runs your application in a virtual machine, which means you can create your project environment in a virtual machine.
 Thanks to Vagrant, you can clone your local environment in a virtual machine.
-So, when you send your project to `server`, you don't see any bug or error on your server.
+So, when you send your project to `server`, you don't see any bugs or errors on your server.
-On the other hand vagrant is useful, while you are working in a team.
+On the other hand, vagrant is useful while you are working in a team.

 ### How to Set Up Vagrant on Ubuntu Desktop